AsahiLinux/docs/m1n1:User-Guide.md

 By doing this, m1n1 will turn on verbose logging, and wait 5 seconds before booting its payloads.
 If it receives a USB proxy connection in that time, it will go into proxy mode.
 This is extremely useful when you want to have a working, auto-booting Linux install, but retain the ability to boot kernels via proxy mode if something goes wrong, or just for fast development.

+Note that this state is less secure, as any installed OS can alter the `boot-args` property.
+Reset your boot policy with `bputil -nc` and then use `kmutil` to install m1n1 again to go back to the original state of requiring authentication to enable this feature.

 To break into proxy mode, the host needs to *open* the USB ACM device (either of the 2 will do).
 This can be done by e.g. running a serial terminal in a loop on the secondary interface (which you might want for the hypervisor anyway):

 ```